Position-space sampling for local multiquark operators in lattice QCD using distillation and the importance of tetraquark operators for $T_{cc}(3875)^+$: Numerical investigation

 \subsubsection{Importance of local operators for finite-volume spectrum}

-The importance of local tetraquark operators for the finite-volume $cc\overline{u}\overline{d}$, isospin-0, $T_1^+$ spectrum has been discussed in the literature~\cite{Ortiz-Pacheco:2023ble,Prelovsek:2025vbr}.
-The authors find that these operators, more precisely the diquark-antidiquark operator, have little effect on the ground state but a significant impact on the first excited state.
-In these two works, the rank-4 tensor $\Xi$ mentioned in Section~\ref{sec:local_multiquark_operators_in_distill} was used to compute two-point functions of local tetraquark operators within distillation.
+The importance of local tetraquark operators for extracting the finite-volume $cc\overline{u}\overline{d}$, isospin-0, $T_1^+$ spectrum has been discussed in the literature~\cite{Ortiz-Pacheco:2023ble,Prelovsek:2025vbr}.
+The authors find that these operators, more precisely the diquark-antidiquark operator, have little effect on the ground-state energy estimate but a significant impact on that of the first excited-state energy.
+In these two works, the rank-4 tensor $\Xi$ mentioned in Sec.~\ref{sec:local_multiquark_operators_in_distill} was used to compute two-point functions of local tetraquark operators within distillation.
 Because of their cost scaling with $N_v^5$, a smaller number of eigenvectors was used for the local tetraquark operators than for the bilocal meson-meson operators.
 This is different in our simulations, where we used the same $N_v$ for all operators.

-For our importance analysis, we used a large basis of bilocal $DD^*$ and $D^*D^*$ operators in addition to the three local tetraquark operators defined in Eqs.~(\ref{eq:operator_local_DDstar}-\ref{eq:operator_local_diq}).
+For our importance analysis, we used a large basis of bilocal $DD^*$ and $D^*D^*$ operators in addition to the three local tetraquark operators defined in Eqs.~(\ref{eq:operator_local_DDstar})--(\ref{eq:operator_local_diq}).
 The bilocal $DD^*$ operators are constructed from linear combinations of operators of the form

 and the bilocal $D^*D^*$ operator from